 The Final Word

-One reviewer on Amazon said, “If 5 is the top rating, these books deserve a 10”.
+One reviewer said, “If 5 is the top rating, these books deserve a 10”.
 I would have to agree.
 I love the diary/journal format and I love Allexa for who she is and what she tries to accomplish.
 I also like that Deborah herself is a prepper of the highest order.

 Finally, I do encourage you to also take a look at A Prepper’s Cookbook.
 You will find it is much more than a mere collection of recipes.
 It is also about life off-grid, and living sustainably.
 The garden, the animals, and even a quiet walk in the woods are shared in such a way that you really want to get to know both the person and the lifestyle.